ClusterHQ/powerstrip/README.rst

     $ time sudo docker run ubuntu echo hello
     $ time DOCKER_HOST=localhost:2375 docker run ubuntu echo hello

-.. _powerstrip-adapters:

 Powerstrip adapters
 ===================
 This is a list of current and upcoming Powerstrip adaptors.
 Submit a pull request to add yours:

-* powerstrip-flocker; portable data volumes for Docker containers; Coming soon
+* powerstrip-flocker: portable data volumes for Docker containers - Coming soon
-* powerstrip-weave; use Weave for container networking; https://github.com/binocarlos/powerstrip-weave
+* powerstrip-weave: use Weave for container networking - https://github.com/binocarlos/powerstrip-weave

 Read on for detailed info on writing your own adapter.